FilipeChagasDev/CppGarbageCollector/README.md

 This macro is defined as <i><b>#define FOBJECT : public FObject</b></i>

 ## the CREATE function and the Ref class
 FObject family classes can not be instantiated by the 'new' operator and can not be deleted by the 'delete' operator.
-Instead, they should be instantiated by the FObject::create function (or simply CREATE) and should be referenced by static objects of the Ref class instead of pointers.
+Instead, they should be instantiated by the <b>FObject::create</b> function (or simply <b>CREATE</b>) and should be referenced by static objects of the Ref class instead of pointers.
 You can not explicitly delete objects from the FObject family.

 The following examples show how to instantiate a Person object and reference it by a Ref: